wenlzhang/obsidian-file-title-updater/README.md

 - If all titles are already synchronized, you'll see a notification: "All titles are already synchronized"
 - When creating a first heading in a note that doesn't have one, the heading will be placed after the frontmatter with exactly one empty line
 - If you try to sync from a source that doesn't exist (e.g., a non-existent frontmatter title), you'll receive a helpful error message
+- When syncing from frontmatter or heading to filename, illegal characters will be handled according to your settings

 ## Configuration